-The dude behind the keyboard.
+The guy behind the keyboard.
 And what's up with the Lawrence-wannabe name?

-My name is Meres, and I came of age as an '80s kid in Montreal, Canada.
+My name is Meres J. Weche.
+I've always had a passion for telling stories in words and images.
+I was born into a family of writers and came of age as an '80s kid in Montreal, Canada.
 My parents moved to Canada with my younger sister and I from my native Haiti, in the Caribbean, during the 1970s, when I was four years old.
-Back then, I could only speak Creole and French, but I started learning English when I was 12 by listening to Micheal Jackson's Thriller album.
+Back then, I could only speak Creole and French, but I started learning English when I was 12 by listening to Michael Jackson's Thriller album.

-After shocking my parents at 17 with a 2-year stint in the Canadian army reserves between school semesters as a Grenadier Guard (yeah, with the red suit and black bearskin hat), I first got the travel bug when I jetted off to London, England at 19 for a 4-month working holiday, followed by a backpacking tour of Europe.
+After shocking my family at 17 with a 2-year stint in the Canadian Army reserves between school semesters as a Grenadier Guard (yeah, with the red suit and black bearskin hat), I first got the travel bug when I jetted off to London, England at 19 for a 4-month working holiday, followed by a backpacking tour of Europe.

 Before long, I started feeling the wanderlust calling again.
 So I decided to write to the Chairman of the National Bank of Egypt, entirely out of the blue, successfully asking for a summer internship in Cairo, Egypt, at 21 while in university.
 Sometimes, you just have to ask.

 What's with the Meres of Arabia name?
 Well, fast-forward a couple of decades; I've been living and working as an expat in Saudi Arabia since 2012.
-I work as a content producer for a science and technology university (KAUST).
+I've had the opportunity to work for a startup science and technology university (KAUST) and later joined the founding team of Saudi Arabia's first electric vehicle company (Ceer).
 Apart from exploring the Arabian peninsula and getting to know its wonderful people and culture, it's a perfect base to travel the world from and enjoy many adventures.

 Do I travel full-time?

-There are many ways to see the word.
+There are many ways to see the world.
 Being a digital nomad or working as a serial expat are great options.
 Currently, I'm sort of a hybrid of the two.

-In addition to having the unique opportunity to work in a community of innovative scientists doing amazing work in the Red Sea, finding solutions to food security through desert agriculture, helping Formula 1 cars go faster, and telling their stories on the web and social media, I also run my own Toronto-based media company as an international consultant and publisher of several websites, including this blog.
+In addition to having the unique opportunity to work in a community of innovative scientists doing fantastic work in the Red Sea, finding solutions to food security through desert agriculture, helping Formula 1 cars go faster, and pioneering a new automotive industry for the Kingdom, I also run my own Toronto-based media company as an international consultant and publisher of several websites, including this blog.

 Am I an influencer?

-While there's nothing wrong at all with influencers (I swear ... no sarcasm), I definitely don't fit the bill.
+While there's nothing wrong with influencers (well, kinda), I don't fit into boxes.
 As a traveller of colour with my twenties and the army-days-six-pack way in the rear-view mirror (I love donuts in my ripe old age), my invitations to sponsored trips often get lost in the mail.

 My thing is to tell more long-form stories and audio tales from self-funded trips to places where most people don't always travel.
+I believe it's important to decolonize travel storytelling.
 I also don't shy away from talking about uncomfortable subjects through conversations with diverse and inspiring people.

 I'm first and foremost a passionate storyteller and only share experiences and products I've tried myself or would spend my hard-earned money on.
 From visiting the ancient Roman colony of Tipaza in Algeria to sharing my amazement with the Great Mosque of Touba in Senegal, I love exploring the roads less travelled.